apache/incubator-kie-kogito-pipelines/docs/jenkins.md

 #### Repository jobs local testing

-As shown in `jenkins` folder, groovy scripts to generate jobs should be in `.ci/jenkins/dsl/jobs` directory.
+As shown in `.ci/jenkins` folder, groovy scripts to generate jobs should be in `.ci/jenkins/dsl/jobs` directory.
 Then, you can also add a small `.ci/jenkins/dsl/test.sh` to test your groovy script:

 ```bash